simonbs/alfred-movies-workflow/README.md

 ![](http://f.cl.ly/items/3W2E0W2S2I3o0H0j3r0l/alfred-movies-workflow.png)

-The workflow [this workflow](http://cl.ly/2G2g0D2C1942) written by Robert Hovath.
-However, I wanted to be able to search for actors so I decided to create a workflow which focuses on the IMDbs undocumented API.
-I ended up retrieving information for a specific movie from OMDb.
-This allows for viewing information for a movie or TV series directly in Alfred.
+The workflow is inspired by this workflow written by Robert Hovath.
+While the workflow developed by Hovath is great, I wanted to be able to search for actors and therefore I decided to create a workflow which pulls its information from IMDbs API.

+However, the API provided by IMDb is unofficial and undocumented so I don't know of any way to pull detailed information from them, so I ended up retrieving information for a specific movie from OMDb.

 The workflow uses one single command.